-Alyssa Shepherd Convicted Of Reckless Homicide For Killing 3 Kids While Speeding Past Around A School Bus
+Alyssa Shepherd Convicted Of Reckless Homicide For Killing 3 Kids While Speeding Past A School Bus

 — Kelly Reinke (@KellyReinkeTV) October 18, 2019

-However, prosecutors brought out witnesses who testified that, though it was dark, Shepherd could have clearly seen that a school bus was stopped.
+However, prosecutors brought out witnesses who testified that, while it was dark, Shepherd could have clearly seen the school bus was stopped.

-Her attorney, Michael Tuszynski, noted that Shepherd had been traveling at approximately 45 miles per hour prior to the crash, saw the blinking school bus lights and slowed down.
+Shepherd’s attorney, Michael Tuszynski, noted that her client had been traveling at approximately 45 mph prior to the crash, saw the blinking school bus lights and slowed down.

-“Suddenly she sees the children, She brakes.
+“Suddenly she sees the children.
+She brakes.
 But it was too late,” Tuszynski said.

 The Verdict

 This week, a jury determined that Shepherd did, in fact, kill the three children and injure the fourth based on her actions that day.
 She was convicted of three felony counts of reckless homicide, a felony count of criminal recklessness, and a misdemeanor count of passing a school bus causing injury when the arm is extended.
-She faces up to 21-and-a-half years if given the maximum sentence on each of the felony counts.
+If Shepherd receives the maximum sentence on each of the felony counts, she could face up to 21-and-a-half years in prison.

 The Aftermath

-Though Shepherd has been held criminally liable for the crash that day, Tuszynski says that the accident could have been prevented with better planning.
-A witness wondered aloud why the school district made the kids cross a busy highway to board their school bus, rather than simply having the bus enter the trailer park where the kids lived and board there in safety.
-And indeed, The Tippecanoe Valley School Corporation announced after the crash that that particular bus stop would be moved into the neighborhood trailer park.
+While Shepherd has been held criminally liable for the crash that day, Tuszynski says that the accident could have been prevented with better planning.
+A witness wondered aloud why the school district made the kids cross a busy highway to board their school bus, rather than simply having the bus enter the trailer park where the kids lived.
+Indeed, The Tippecanoe Valley School Corporation announced after the crash that the bus stop would be moved into the neighborhood trailer park.

 Delivered To Your INBOX